ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/troubleshooting.md

 define OS_PRIVILEGE_MODE 1
 ```

-which gave enabled the privileged mode for threads by default.
+This enabled the privileged mode for threads by default.

 The new default is: